feenkcom/gtoolkit/src/GToolkit-Documenter.package/GtPillarExampleElement.class/README.md

 	| example exampleElement |
 	"Acquire an instance of GT-Example we are interested in" example := (BrTextEditorExamples >> #newElement) gtExample.
-	"create example element"
 	exampleElement := GtPillarExampleElement new.
 	exampleElement size: 300@100.
 	"attach GT-Example"
+	exampleElement
-	exampleElement example: example.
+		example: example
-	"specify how example's return value should be transformed into an element" exampleElement previewShowBlock: [ :aResult | BlTextElement new text: (BrRopedText string: aResult asString) ] ]]]
+		"specify how example's return value should be transformed into an element"
+		showBlock: [ :aResult | BlTextElement new text: (BrRopedText string: aResult asString) ] ]]]